damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/Manufactured workpiece/README.md

     - Cutting
     - Milling
     - etc.
-  3. Describing the needed shape on the workpiece according to standard file format( refer to manufacturing file format)
+  3. Describing the needed features on the workpiece according to standard file format( refer to manufacturing file format)
+    - Hole
+    - Square
+    - ...
   ```
 </details>